vmware-archive/json-template-engine/README.md

 - For Java, run <code>gradlew clean build publishToMavenLocal</code>.
 - Python wheel output is located in `build/dist`.
 - Java jar file is located in `build/libs`.
-- Additional rules are in `json-template-engine/templating/rule_contributions.
+- Additional tags are in `json-template-engine/templating/tag_contributions.

 ## Documentation